donjuan029/JavaProgramming/README.md

             this.autor = autor;
         }

-        // A função info retorna a formatação que no caso é a descrisão do título e autor do livro public String getInfo() {
+        //A função info retorna a formatação que no caso é a descrisão do título e autor do livro public String getInfo() {
             return "Título: " + this.titulo + ", Autor: " + this.autor;
         }
     }

-    // Classe Biblioteca.java
+    //Classe Biblioteca.java

     class Biblioteca {